MicrosoftDocs/azure-docs/articles/search/search-query-odata-orderby.md

 In Azure Cognitive Search, the **$orderby** parameter specifies custom sort order for search results.
 This article describes the OData syntax of **$orderby** and provides examples.

 Field path construction and constants are described in the [OData language overview in Azure Cognitive Search](query-odata-filter-orderby-syntax.md).
-For more information about sorting and search results composition, see [How to work with search results in Azure Cognitive Search](search-pagination-page-layout.md).
+For more information about sorting logic and set up, see [Configure a sort order in Azure Cognitive Search](search-sort-results.md).

 ## Syntax